-It's a new day for our East Bay Regional Parks.
-You have elected me to serve as the Ward 2 Board Member to bring our Parks forward into the future, opening new facilities to all our communities and the next generation.
-I have hands-on experience as a Park Supervisor and Firefighter in our Parks, and I have demonstrated leadership in environmental and community organizations across the East Bay.
+It's a new day for our East Bay Regional Parks especially in the face of the COVID 19 pandemic.
+The East Bay Regional Parks has come to be recognized by the Health Departments of Alameda and Contra Costa Counties as an essential service to the 2.4 million residents of the East Bay.
+You have elected me to serve as the Ward 2 Board Member to bring our Parks forward into the future, opening new and maintaining existing facilities to all our communities and the next generation.
+My 37 years of experience as a Park Ranger, Park Supervisor, and Firefighter in our Parks has provided guidance in maintaining our parks during this pandemic.

 I know what it takes to develop and staff the Parks to ensure that they are safe, accessible, and successful.
 I know we should be planning for droughts and climate change, not merely responding.
 I have the experience in budgeting and planning that will make our Parks successful for generations to come.

-The support of neighbors, concessionaires, and volunteers made for a successful campaign.
-I intend take this opportunity to use my experience and guide our Parks into a more accessible, sustainable, and democratic future.
+The support of neighbors, concessionaires, and volunteers made for a successful campaign.in 2016 and with your continued support I intend to continue my opportunity to guide our Parks into a more accessible, sustainable, and democratic future.

 In 2016 I pledged to make the Park District more transparent, to reduce the amount of petrochemical pesticides used in the parks, work for a more diversified workforce, and have a more transparent financial process